ABOUT THE EVENT

 THE IMPACT OF YOUR GIFT

 Your gift makes a difference and helps supports programs like those described below.
 Your donation will go where it's needed most.

-- Provide a rapid response grant to ensure that grantee partners receive funds for unforeseen threats, such as an educational campaign on a global health crisis like Zika in Brazil.
+- Provide a rapid response grant to ensure that grantee partners receive funds for unforeseen threats, such as an educational campaign on a global health crisis like COVID-19

 - Sponsor two IWHC grantee partners to visit Washington, DC, advocate with US Congressional offices and do targeted media outreach to spotlight global sexual and reproductive health issues.